monarch-initiative/monarch-py/docs/Usage/CLI.md

 * `associations`: Paginate through associations
 * `entity`: Retrieve an entity by ID
+* `histopheno`: Retrieve the histopheno associations for a...
 * `remove`
 * `search`: Search for entities
-* `start`
-* `status`
-* `stop`
+* `start`: Start a local Monarch Solr instance.
+* `status`: Check the status of the local Monarch Solr...
+* `stop`: Stop the local Monarch Solr instance.

 ### `solr associations`

 Paginate through associations

 Args:
-    category: The category of the association
-    predicate: The predicate of the association
-    subject: The subject of the association
-    object: The object of the association
-    entity: The subject or object of the association
-    between: Two comma-separated entities to get bi-directional associations
-    limit: The number of associations to return
-    offset: The offset of the first association to be retrieved
+    category (str, optional): The category of the association. subject (str, optional): The subject of the association. predicate (str, optional): The predicate of the association. object (str, optional): The object of the association. entity (str, optional): The subject or object of the association. between (str, optional): Two comma-separated entities to get bi-directional associations. limit (int, optional): The number of associations to return.
+Default 20 offset (int, optional): The offset of the first association to be retrieved.
+Default 0 update (bool, optional): Whether to re-download the Monarch KG.
+Default False fmt (str): The format of the output (TSV, YAML, JSON).
+Default JSON output (str): The path to the output file.
+Default stdout

 **Usage**: